-If you are a citizen or legal resident of the United States of America, and wish to travel to the United Kingdom, you will most probably have to obtain a visa first, in order to be eligible to enter the country.
+If you are a legal resident of the United States of America, and wish to travel to the United Kingdom, you will probably have to obtain a visa first, in order to be eligible to enter the country.
 The UK government has established types of visas that fit every traveler based on their purpose of entry.

 Each visa type has its own requirements, aside of the common requirements.
 The application process is pretty similar for most of the visas, but it still might differ from one category to the other.